-- One or more model files that define the project’s Explore options and joins
+- Models: One or more model files that define the project’s Explore options and joins.

-- Multiple view files, each corresponding to a database table or derived table
+- Views: Multiple view files, each corresponding to a database table or derived table.

-- One or more dashboard files which define the data and layouts for dashboards, if you choose to use LookML Dashboards instead of or in addition to User Defined Dashboards
+- Dashboards: Possibly some dashboard files which define the data and layouts for dashboards, if you choose to use LookML Dashboards.

 You can access LookML projects from the Develop navigation menu:

 In the upper right of this page, check out our new videos about development mode.